 5 Characteristics of Jobs that Affect Motivation

 - Significance: do the workers feel that the work they do every day is important in the grander scheme of things?
 To some workers it’s clear that their daily work is important (say, nurses), while others (say, assembly line workers who put together cell phone components) may not feel that their work is important.
 However, you can help cell phone assembly line workers get a connection to the significance of their work by reminding them of how important cell phones are to the global connections they enable between people and the role cell phones play (through photos and messaging) in changing the world.
+Here’s an article on the important role that leaders play in helping their employees find meaning in their work.

 - Identity: as opposed to putting one tiny piece onto something that other people put tiny pieces onto, it’s important for workers to be able to identify a whole task that they themselves created.
 Is there a way to redesign a job so that workers can put their names on something and say with pride, “I created that”?